 ●If these measures do not control hemorrhage, we suggest uterine artery ligation as the first-line surgical approach (Grade 2C).
 (See 'Uterine artery and utero-ovarian artery ligation' above.)

-●Hysterectomy is a last resort, but should not be delayed in women who have disseminated intravascular coagulation and require prompt control of uterine hemorrhage to prevent death.
+●Early resort to hysterectomy is appropriate in women with severe bleeding due to diffuse placenta accreta/increta/percreta or a large uterine rupture.
+Hysterectomy is generally a last resort in patients with atony, but should not be delayed in those who have disseminated intravascular coagulation and require prompt control of uterine hemorrhage to prevent death.
 (See 'Hysterectomy' above.)

 ●Patients with persistent severe hemorrhage can enter a lethal downward spiral characterized by hypothermia, coagulopathy, and metabolic acidosis.
 To abort the cycle, the bleeding area is tightly packed and the wound dressed, but left open, and the patient is transferred to an intensive care unit for continuous monitoring, replacement of appropriate blood products, and correction of physiologic derangements.
 (See 'Persistent bleeding after hysterectomy' above.)

 ACKNOWLEDGMENT — The author and UpToDate would like to acknowledge Dr. Allan J Jacobs, who contributed to earlier versions of this topic review.